-For more than a quarter century the History Department at The College at Brockport has offered high quality, rigorous graduate training in history to a diverse student body that includes secondary school teachers, those committed to museum, archival, and records management careers; PhD aspirants; and those seeking a career change from a variety of professions.
+For more than a quarter century, the Department of History at The College at Brockport has offered high quality, rigorous graduate training in history to a diverse student body that includes secondary school teachers; those committed to museum, archival, and records management careers; PhD aspirants; and those seeking a career change from a variety of professions.
 Their one common feature has been a love of history and a desire to study it intensively.

 For general questions, please contact The Graduate School.

 History major Gabrielle Brannigan received a scholarship to enter the MA program in Social Studies and Special Education at the University of Rochester's Warner School of Education.

 Dr. Takashi Nishiyama has published a book, Engineering War and Peace in Modern Japan, 1868-1964 (Johns Hopkins University Press, 2014).

 Dr. Takashi Nishiyama was interviewed by Mainichi, a major national newspaper in Japan, for the Oct.
 3, 2014, issue.

 The department hosted an NEH Workshop, Rochester Reform Trail, for K-12 teachers in July 2014.